 For each discipline, learning outcomes for each course that receives library instruction are listed, demonstrating how the content is scaffolded across courses within the discipline.

 Links to relevant course guides are also provided.

-The University of Portland's Core Curriculum includes an Information Literacy Core Skill which states that students will develop "the ability to find and use information to support the process of critical, analytical, and creative work."
+The University of Portland's Core Curriculum includes a Learning Outcome that "students will be able to find and use information to support the process of critical and analytical pursuits."

 In addition to the classes associated with the Information Literacy Core Skill (above), these additional classes within the university's core curriculum also include information literacy instruction:

 Additionally, the courses below are included within the core curriculum for specific schools and frequently include information literacy instruction:

 Information literacy instruction takes place at the request of faculty, and librarians work closely with faculty to tailor each session to the unique needs of each course.

 In addition to face-to-face library instruction, librarians are also available to support student research in other ways, such as:

 Please contact a librarian (503-943-7788 or email@example.com) to discuss options for supporting your course.

 firstname.lastname@example.org | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798 | © 2017 University of Portland, All Rights Reserved